MTrackJ: An ImageJ Plugin for Motion Tracking and Analysis

 THE COPYRIGHT HOLDER SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE EXPRESS OR IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE AND CORRESPONDING DOCUMENTATION IS PROVIDED "AS IS".
 THE COPYRIGHT HOLDER HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

-MTrackJ was developed at the Biomedical Imaging Group Rotterdam of the Erasmus MC - University Medical Center Rotterdam, in the Netherlands, when I was working with colleagues on evaluating the performance of existing and newly developed tracking algorithms compared to manual tracking by human observers.
+MTrackJ was developed at the Biomedical Imaging Group Rotterdam of the Erasmus University Medical Center in the Netherlands when I was working with colleagues on evaluating the performance of existing and newly developed tracking algorithms compared to manual tracking by human observers.
 Writing a general purpose program such as MTrackJ is not completely trivial.
-Therefore, if you publish results that are based on it, I expect you to acknowledge me by citing the following paper, which mentions MTrackJ as a useful tool:
+Therefore, if you publish results that are based on it, I expect you to acknowledge me by citing the following paper: